 Expenses beyond tuition will depend on the tastes and habits of each individual.
 In general, students from outside the Chinese mainland can plan for a $12,000 annual budget, covering student fees, health insurance and other living expenses.
 During the optional Duke University semester in Durham, North Carolina, there will be no changes to a student’s tuition or scholarship package.
 However, students will have additional room and board costs associated with the Duke campus due to the higher cost of living.

 Tuition and fees are due before the start of each semester.
 Students can pay via wire transfer or online bankcard debits in the currency in which they are invoiced.
 A Duke Kunshan University payment plan is available for international students to allow for tuition, fees and residence charges to be paid in four installments per year (two installments per semester).
 Further information can be found here.

 Duke Kunshan University seeks a high caliber yet diverse cohort of students, and thus makes available both need-based financial aid and merit-based scholarships in to assist with the cost of tuition.
 The university has a substantial pool of funding dedicated to supporting students with need.
 We encourage all qualified candidates with financial need to apply to Duke Kunshan University.

 Admission decisions are based on the overall assessment of all application materials.
 However, in order to best support the financial needs of all students who ultimately enroll, Duke Kunshan has a need-aware admissions process that may place some consideration on an applicant’s level of financial need in relation to available space and funds.
-In the Class of 2023, 80 percent of students received scholarships or financial aid, with awards covering up to full tuition* (see Question #4 for more information).
+On average, 80 percent of international students received scholarships or financial aid, with awards covering up to full tuition* (see Question #4 for more information).